Does the remittance basis apply to tax credits?

 How do I convert the amount to pounds sterling?

 When converting foreign income into pounds sterling, you should use the average exchange rate figure for the year the income relates to.
-For example, if the income is from 2018/19, use the average exchange rate for the year ended 31 March 2019.
-You will find the exchange rates on the GOV.UK website.
+For example, if the income is from 2022/23, use the average exchange rate for the year ended 31 March 2023.
+You will find the exchange rates on GOV.UK.

 Are there any exceptions?